tb-pm/idp-software.com/docs/vendors/AlgoDocs/index.md

 ## Overview

-AlgoDocs is an Intelligent Document Processing (IDP) software vendor that uses Intelligent Character Recognition (ICR) to identify handwritten texts, allowing for maximum accuracy and automation and efficiently converting texts into letter codes for ready use in various applications.
+AlgoDocs is an Intelligent Document Processing (IDP) software vendor that uses Intelligent Character Recognition (ICR) to identify handwritten texts, allowing for accuracy and automation and efficiently converting texts into letter codes for ready use in various applications.
+The AI technology can automatically extract key-value pairs for conversion into spreadsheets and other organizational documents.

 Although businesses increasingly automate various processes, they still rely on paper and pen for many day-to-day needs.
 AlgoDocs uses deep learning algorithms that make it possible to digitize handwritten paper documents.
 With AlgoDocs’ [ICR technology](https://www.algodocs.com/extract-handwritten-text-from-scanned-pdfs-and-images/), businesses can quickly scan paper documents, and AlgoDocs will extract the data, converting it into the desired form, including Excel or JSON.
 The result is easily searchable and readily editable data: clear, concise, usable text.